agiertli/rhte-camelk-user-repository/labs/lab3/README.md

 ## Intro

 So far we have been developing our integrations in Java.
 There are other DSL out there (such as groovy, javascript, and even yaml) but development of such Integrations is still a fairly technical task and it requires camel knowledge.
-However with well designed (reusable, configurable) Kamelets it's possible to deploy an integration using a slightly different way - by utilizing `KameletBinding`.
+However with well designed (reusable, configurable) `Kamelets` it's possible to deploy an integration using a slightly different way - by utilizing `KameletBinding`.

 As the name suggests, it's a OpenShift custom resource which allows you to bind source/sink kamelets (or camel components) in a declarative way.
 This opens new possibilities for camel-k. __KameletBindings__ enable non-camel experts to deploy and configure Integrations.

 This doesn't mean usage of camel-k doesn't require deep technical and integration knowledge - somebody _still_ has to develop and maintain the Kamelets, but once that is done, the adoption of __KameletBindings__ (especially when combined with a templating engine such as `helm`) will be very straightfoward.

-It has another advantages - the fact it's a OpenShift CR means we don't have to deal with `kamel` cli anymore to run an integration.
+It has another advantage - the fact it's a OpenShift CR means we don't have to deal with `kamel cli` anymore to run an integration.
 We can directly apply the file on OpenShift and it will result into running Integration.
 This also greatly fits into today's GitOps ways of working.

 <br/>